danielfdickinson/hugo-oldnew-mashup/exampleSite/content/about.md

 title: About (Lorem Ipsum)
 copyright: Expired and 2018 Daniel Dickinson
 license: Not applicable and MIT
+menu:
+  main:
+    name: About
+  site:
+    weight: 100
+    name: About
 ---

 ## Section 1.10.32 of Cicero's “De finibus bonorum et malorum”